AdamBoley/Project-Beergate/README.md

 - As a generic user I can ...
     - Immediately determine the purpose of the application when first visiting, so that I can quickly decide whether to stay or leave
-    - Access the application from any web-enabled device, so that I can have a positive user experience regardless of how I am accessing the application
+    - Have a positive user experience regardless of how I am accessing the application, so that I can access the application from any web-enabled device
     - View all beer reviews so that I can choose one to read in full
         - At the same, not be overwhelmed by reviews so that I have a bad experience and cannot make a decision
     - Sort and filter all beer reviews so that I can see only the beer reviews that appeal to me